loelschlaeger/fHMM/README.md

 - `overwrite`: a boolean, determining whether overwriting of existing results (on the same `id`) is allowed, set to `TRUE` if `id = "test"`
 - `print_level`: an integer, determining the level of printing during the optimization, see the [nlm manual](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/nlm.html)
 - `runs`: an integer, setting the number of optimization runs
-- `scale_par`: a positive numeric vector, scaling the model parameters,
+- `scale_par`: a positive numeric vector of length two, [scaling the model parameters](#parameter-scaling) on the coarse and fine scale, respectively
 - `seed`: an integer, setting a seed for the simulation and the optimization
 - `steptol`: an integer, setting the minimum allowable relative step length during the optimization, see the [nlm manual](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/nlm.html)
 - `time_horizon`: a vector of length 2 (first entry is mandatory if data is simulated, second entry is mandatory if the model is a HHMM), determining the length of the time horizion(s) and can be one of